 Last century when I was commissioned to write my first novel, Scottish writers were being bullied by a purple nosed publisher to write in dialect.
 Well my voice is authentically Scottish.
 I’m an educated Scottish person who escaped.
 My voice is as valid as a whiny cunt who lives in a council flat and doesn’t quite speak English.
 That doesn’t mean I have to sound like Evelyn fucking Waugh either.

 I’d like to be called a Good Writer.
-To quote a review on Amazon, “Carole Morin is a Fucking Genius.
+To quote a review, “Carole Morin is a Fucking Genius.
 Fact.”
 Fucking Genius will do.
 And I’m a Soho snob – call me a Soho writer if you want to.

 Your husband Don Watson in a profile in the Herald has compared your writing to Jane Bowles, the wife of novelist Paul Bowles.
 How do you feel about the comparison?